squidgetx/yo-tools/readme.md

 *Templated Files* refer to HTML emails written using custom built HTML tags to help organize different parts of the email.
 Examples can be found in the `sp2015/` directory. `bin/builder.rb` contains all of the different tags and their 'translations' if you would like to modify them.

 You can also create emails using json, examples of these can be found in the `f2015` directory.
+The file `bin/read_json.rb` actually just takes the json and creates a templated file using ERB.
+You can modify this template in `templates/template.html.erb`

+#### Styling

+The styling of the email is by default set with style.scss.